How to Rebuild

 Following a hack, it’s important that you rebuild not only your infrastructure but also your trustworthiness.
-Taking steps to learn from past mistakes and protect against future hacks will help salvage the relationship you have with your customers.
+When rebuilding from a cyber attack, taking steps to learn from past mistakes and protect against future hacks will help salvage the relationship you have with your customers.

 Many small businesses never reopen following a hack, and it’s not the downed technology that’s put them out of business.
 It’s the damage done to their reputation.
 No matter what you do following a hack, whether you get new technology or employ new policies and practices, be sure to show your customers that you’re keeping them, their data, and their safety in mind.